qcitizen/qc-apply/README.md

    offer you any constructive feedback we can (but only if you ask). 🥗

   We will have more positions opening up in 2022, for both technical and non-technical roles.
-We keep this repo updated with the latest so keep an eye out here if you're interested.
+We keep this repo updated with the latest details so keep an eye out here if you're interested.
 ```

 ---